unalignedcoder/4chan-picrel/README.md

 4chan-picrel
 ================
 This is a fork of the [4chan-downloader](https://github.com/Exceen/4chan-downloader) script.
-It retains most functionality from the original script, but it aims to solve some issues and improve the usability of the script.
+It retains most functionality from the original script, with considerable improvements.
-Currently 4chan-picrel records which files have been downloaded in each thread, therefore making continuosly montioring a thread optional.
+It records which files have been downloaded in each thread to a json file, therefore making continuosly montioring a thread optional.
 It also solves a problem with the original script, that by default duplicated all threads.
 It aims to quickly solve other issues as well.